premail/premail/README.md

                     --prod: Renders a production file, minified and with HTML comments stripped out.
                     -d:     Specifies design folder to use.
 (Default: _templates)
                     -e:     Specifies email folder to render.
+├── listTemplates    List all templates that will be processed.
+Useful for debugging.
 ├── watch       Watches and renders HTML files for development (formatted, with comments).
 ├── sass        Compiles Sass files in the 'theme' directory.
 ├── sassWatch   Watches Sass files in the 'theme' directory.
-├── formatMJML  Format your MJML code with Prettier.
+├── formatTemplates  Format your MJML templates with Prettier.
 └── formatSass  Format your Sass code with Prettier.

 ```